In the Gospel of John, Pontius Pilate poses a question to Jesus of Nazareth: “What is truth?”

 Pilate’s early life is a mystery.

-History says little about Pilate before he served as the Roman prefect of Judea between 26 and 36 A.D.
+History says little about Pilate before he served as the Roman prefect of Judea between A.D.
+26 and 36.
 It is thought he was born into an equestrian family in Italy, but some legends claim Scotland was the land of his birth.

 One of the earliest—and most scathing—accounts of Pilate comes from the Jewish philosopher Philo of Alexandria.
-Writing around 50 A.D., he castigated the prefect for his “briberies, insults, robberies, outrages and wanton injuries, executions without trial, constantly repeated, ceaseless and supremely grievous cruelty.”
+Writing around A.D.
+50, he castigated the prefect for his “briberies, insults, robberies, outrages and wanton injuries, executions without trial, constantly repeated, ceaseless and supremely grievous cruelty.”

 “Philo summarizes Pilate’s rule as corrupt and full of bribery,” says Stephen J. Patterson, an early Christianity historian at Willamette University and the author of several books including The Forgotten Creed: Christianity's Original Struggle Against Bigotry, Slavery, and Sexism.
 That sort of behavior wouldn’t have been all that extraordinary for a Roman ruler, but Pilate apparently did it more ruthlessly than most.”